zhousarah/azure-compute-docs/articles/container-instances/container-instances-standby-pool-request-container.md

 ```
 ### [PowerShell](#tab/powershell)
 Request a container group from a standby pool using [New-AzContainerGroup](/powershell/module/az.containerinstance/new-AzContainerGroup) and specifying the standby pool and container group profile.
+For more information on using config maps during container requests, see [use config maps](container-instances-config-map.md).

 ```azurepowershell-interactive
 $container = New-AzContainerInstancenoDefaultObject -Name myContainer -ConfigMapKeyValuePair @{"key1"="value1"}